Alexander Garvin

-Alexander Garvin (March 8, 1941 – December 17, 2021) was an American urban planner, educator, and author.
-At the time of his death, he was in private practice at AGA Public Realm Strategists in New York City and was also an adjunct professor at the Yale School of Architecture, where he taught from 1967 on.
-He is widely known for having created the vision plan of Atlanta's proposed greenbelt park system, the Atlanta BeltLine, serving as planning director for New York City's 2012 Olympic Games bid, and overseeing efforts to redevelop lower Manhattan after the September 11th attacks as Vice President of Planning, Design, and Development for the Lower Manhattan Development Corporation.
-Garvin also authored a number of books on the subject of planning including The Planning Game: Lessons from Great Cities and The American City: What Works, What Doesn't.
-Garvin also served in a variety of positions in New York City government including director of comprehensive planning.
+Alexander Garvin (March 8, 1941 – December 17, 2021) was an American urban planner, educator, and author, who served in the administrations of five New York City mayors and trained many prominent planners during a 55 year teaching career at Yale University.
+At the time of his death, he was in private practice at AGA Public Realm Strategists in New York City and was also an adjunct professor at the Yale School of Architecture.

+Garvin served in a variety of planning, housing, and development positions in New York City government including Director of Comprehensive Planning.
+He is also widely known for having created the vision plan of Atlanta's proposed greenbelt park system, the Atlanta Beltline; serving as planning director for New York City's 2012 Olympic Games bid; and overseeing efforts to redevelop lower Manhattan after the September 11th attacks as Vice President of Planning, Design, and Development for the Lower Manhattan Development Corporation.
+In 1996, Garvin published The American City: What Works, What Doesn’t, the most significant of his several books on urban planning.
+Through its third edition, published in 2013, The American City became a popular textbook among students of the field.

 Professional career

 Early career and New York City government

 Following his graduation from the Yale School of Architecture, Garvin began his career working as an architect at a number of firms including the firm of Philip Johnson and John Burgee.
-Soon after in 1970, however, he moved into public service, serving first as director of housing and community development for New York City's Department of City Planning (DCP), then as deputy commissioner of the city's Housing & Development Administration department (HDA).
-At DCP, he arranged financing for projects such as the West Village Houses and was instrumental in the development of the neighborhood preservation program; while at HDA he was responsible for initiating the Participation Loan Program, and, most notably, for extending the J-51 Tax Exemption and Abatement Program to apply to the city's entire stock of multiple dwellings.
-Later during the Koch administration, he served as the city's director of comprehensive planning.
+Soon after in 1970, however, he moved into public service, serving initially as Director of Housing and Community Development for the New York City Department of City Planning, where he arranged financing for projects such as the West Village Houses and was instrumental in the development of the neighborhood preservation program.
+He was then appointed Deputy Commissioner of the city's Housing & Development Administration (HDA), where he was responsible for initiating the Participation Loan Program, and, most notably, for extending the J-51 Tax Exemption and Abatement Program to apply to the city's entire stock of multiple dwellings.

+Later during the Koch administration, he served as the city's Director of Comprehensive Planning, and during the Giuliani administration was appointed as a member of the New York City Planning Commission.
 Garvin also spent fifteen years as a private developer of residential real estate between 1980 and 1995.
-In 1996, Garvin published The American City: What Works, What Doesn’t, his most significant book.
-Now in its third edition, The American City has become a popular textbook among students of urban planning.